FIRST Scholarship FAQs

 Q: What kinds of scholarships are available?

 Most FIRST scholarships are merit-based scholarships and are renewable each year if you maintain an acceptable academic average.
 There are a few need-based scholarships.
 There are scholarships for a broad range of scholastic abilities.
-The majority (~60%) are for special majors such as engineering, math, science, computer science or technology.
+The majority (~60%) are for STEM majors.
 Others (~40%) are for any major you choose.
 Each scholarship is unique and has its own award amount, eligibility requirements, application requirements, and application deadline.

 Q: What is the amount of a FIRST Scholarship?

 Each scholarship is unique and has its own award amount.
-They range in value from $1,000 non-renewable to full tuition for all four years (total value ~$150,000).
+They range in value from $1,000 non-renewable to full tuition for all four years.
 Some schools offer a range of scholarship amounts, dependent upon your academic average.

 Q: Who can apply for a FIRST Scholarship

 High school students participating on FRC and FTC teams can apply for FIRST Scholarships.
 Most scholarships are for seniors, but there are a few scholarships available to juniors and a few available to college students.
 Each scholarship may also have other eligibility requirements, be sure to check carefully that you are eligible to apply.

 Q: When do I apply for a FIRST Scholarship?